Key fights: BJP’s Maneka Gandhi is mired in a tricky triangular contest in Sultanpur

 A good government college, improved connectivity with nearby districts and a better sewer system were some of the demands of the area’s voters.

 Man-animal conflict was a major issue since tigers have killed 25 people since 2017 in 300 villages at the edge of a reserve in the area, the Hindustan Times reported.
-Though Verma promised to look into these matters, and went on a four-day fast last year to demand compensation for the families of people killed in the tiger attacks, it does not seem enough to unseat the Gandhis from Pilibhit.
+Though Verma promised to look into these matters and went on a four-day fast last year to demand compensation for the families of people killed in the tiger attacks, it does not seem enough to unseat the Gandhis from Pilibhit.

-Triangular contest
+Triangular contest in Sultanpur

 In Sultanpur, Maneka Gandhi has faced a more tricky battle.
 She was up against Chandra Bhadra Singh alias Sonu Singh of the Bahujan Samaj Party and the “Raja of Amethi” Sanjay Singh of the Congress.
 Sanjay Singh – a former close associate of Maneka Gandhi’s husband Sanjay Gandhi – represented Sultanpur in Lok Sabha from 2009 to 2014.